Why would anyone want your gaming account?

 Whether you play a free or paid online game, hackers can get plenty of value from your account.
+Remember all those crates unlocked over several years of collecting?
+There’s potentially hundreds of dollars worth of cosmetics across your Fortnite, PUBG Lite and Overwatch accounts.
 Hacking most accounts isn’t too difficult because many players fail to employ basic cybersecurity precautions.
 Once they take over your account, they might be able to:

 One of the biggest mistakes you can make when creating your gaming account is to use a weak password.
-The one that consists of just one word anyone could find in a dictionary or using common passwords such as 'password1234.'
+The one that consists of just one word anyone could find in a dictionary or using common passwords such as ‘password1234.’
+That Minecraft or Roblox account you made years ago before you had a decent knowledge of cybersecurity is probably protected by a weak password.
+If you don’t want to lose the progress across those games, it’s time to update your passwords.
 Hackers have large databases of common passwords that come in handy when performing brute force attacks.

 To complete a brute force attack, the hacker only needs your user name or your email address.
 They will then use a bot that will try all passwords on their database until they succeed or until they go through the whole list with no luck.

 2. Data breaches

 Data breaches and leaks are another password goldmine for hackers.
 Unfortunately, there’s not much you can do to protect yourself as this depends on the cybersecurity of the company that stores your data.
 If they keep your passwords unencrypted, it’s very likely that they will end up on the dark web and in the hands of a hacker.